dinkzilla/mdl-ext/src/selectfield/readme.md

 >**Note:** Disabled versions of each select field type are provided, and are invoked with the standard HTML boolean attribute `disabled`. `<select class="mdlext-selectfield__select" id="select-id" name="select-id" disabled>`
 >This attribute may be added or removed programmatically via scripting.

+## How to use the component programmatically
+The tests provides examples on how to use the component [programmatically](https://github.com/leifoolsen/mdl-ext/blob/master/test/selectfield/selectfield.spec.js)

 ### Credits
 The Select component is based on the following sources: